jmoenig/Snap/notes.md

 + Add socket disconnect detection
 + I would like to store the network default messages in an enum somewhere...
 I am not sure where...
   + DONE

++ Close the web sockets when the project changes...
+    + Close the web sockets when the project changes...
+    DONE